SidRoberts/centum/docs/components/access/whitelists-and-blacklists.md

 # Whitelists and Blacklists

-The Access component can be used as a whitelist or blacklist by setting the default value with the `ALLOW` or `DENY` constants.
+The Access component can be configured as either a whitelist or a blacklist by setting the default value using the `ALLOW` or `DENY` constants.

+- **Whitelist**: Users are allowed to perform any action unless explicitly denied.
+- **Blacklist**: Users are denied all actions unless explicitly allowed.

-By default, `Access` uses `ALLOW`, meaning that it will act as a whitelist.
+By default, `Access` uses `ALLOW`, so it acts as a whitelist.

-## Whitelist
+## Whitelist Example

-A whitelist means that users are allowed to do anything unless explicitly stated otherwise.
+Allow all actions by default, and deny specific actions as needed:

 ```php
 use Centum\Access\Access;